Nepean River: Floods in the Nepean district

 The first flood on record - apparently a small occurrence - was in 1795.
 Others followed in 1799, March & October 1806 and 1809.
 In 1810, after a series of major floods on the Hawkesbury, Governor Macquarie proclaimed the ‘Macquarie Towns’ of Windsor, Richmond, Wilberforce, Castlereagh, and Pitt Town in an attempt to ensure that development was restricted to higher ground, free of flooding.
-The devastation caused by flooding in February, 1817 prompted Governor Macquarie to issue a notice exhorting settlers, in the strongest possible terms, to build their residences above the established flood levels.
+The devastation caused by flooding in February 1817 prompted Governor Macquarie to issue a notice exhorting settlers, in the strongest possible terms, to build their residences above the established flood levels.

 More flooding occurred in 1857 and twice in 1860, both February and May.

 The most devastating flood occurred in June 1867 with the Nepean River estimated to have reached 13.4 m in the river, and 27.47 m AHD.
 This flood carried away the approaches to the recently built Victoria Bridge.
 Emu Plains, Castlereagh, and the lower parts of Penrith were all under flood, causing immense loss of property.
 Many houses were carried into the river by landslides.
 Many residents were forced to take refuge in public buildings such as the Penrith Hospital and the public schools.
 A major flood such as that of 1867 would cause inundation of over 16,000 dwellings and damage costing approximately A$1.4 billion.

 There have been other notable floods since, particularly that of July 1900 and March 1914.
 Again there was much flooding of streets and loss of houses and property along the river.

 1974 was another significant La Niña flood event.

 During the 2021 New South Wales floods, the Nepean River became overflowed, peaking at 10 m, with Windsor Bridge submerging in its waters, leading to inundated homes and isolated animals in the surrounds.

 Mandaean ritual use

-The Australian Mandaean community in the Sydney metropolitan area regularly performs masbuta (baptism) rituals in the Nepean River.
+The Australian Mandaean community in the Sydney metropolitan area regularly performs masbuta (baptism) rituals in the Nepean River, typically in and around Wallacia Mandi.